ozakary/data-RuP/README.md

-# Supporting Code for “*Local Symmetry Breaking and Two-Stage Phase Transitions in RuP Uncovered by a Fine-Tuned Atomistic Foundation Model*”
+# Supporting Code for “*Local Symmetry Breaking and Correlated Fluctuations in Quantum Materials from Atomistic Foundation Models*”

 ## Graphical Abstract